AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 The endpoints described in this guide are routed through `analytics.adobe.io`.
 To use them, you must first create a client with access to the Adobe Developer Console.
 For more information, see [Getting started with the Analytics API](src/pages/guides/endpoints/classifications/index.md) for more information.

-Additionally, using these endpoints requires your global company ID in each request.
+Additionally, using these endpoints require your global company ID in each request.
+If you receive the response error message "Cannot find proper global company ID," add the following header to your requests: `x-proxy-global-company-id:{GLOBAL_COMPANY_ID}`.
 You can find your global company ID by using the [Discovery API](../discovery.md).

 This guide includes instructions for using the following endpoints: